pypeit/PypeIt/doc/dev/deimos_radec_object.rst

-Then, :func:`pypeit.slittrace.average_maskdef_offset` determines an average slitmask offset, which is used by :func:`pypeit.slittrace.assign_addobjs_alldets` to assign RA, Dec and object name to detected objects and to force extract objects that were not detected (for the latter see :ref:`_deimos_add_missing_obj_report`).
+Then, :func:`pypeit.slittrace.average_maskdef_offset` determines an average slitmask offset, which is used by :func:`pypeit.slittrace.assign_addobjs_alldets` to assign RA, Dec and object name to detected objects and to force extract objects that were not detected (for the latter see :ref:`deimos_add_missing_obj_report`).

-:func:`~pypeit.slittrace.assign_addobjs_alldets`, for each detector, goes through all the slits and checks if the measured distance of the detected objects from the left edge of the slit (corrected for the offset computed in the previous step) is within a certain tolerance (see `Application`_ for details on how to control the value of this parameter) of the distance expected from the slitmask design (differences between the expected and the measured slit length are taken into account).
-Correcting for the slitmask offset allows to ``PypeIt`` to deal also with dithered observations.
+The function :func:`~pypeit.slittrace.assign_addobjs_alldets`, for each detector, goes through all the slits and checks if the measured distance of the detected objects from the left edge of the slit (corrected for the offset computed in the previous step) is within a certain tolerance (see `Application`_ for details on how to control the value of this parameter) of the distance expected from the slitmask design (differences between the expected and the measured slit length are taken into account).
+Correcting for the slitmask offset allows ``PypeIt`` to deal also with dithered observations.
 If the measured distance is within the set tolerance, the ``RA``, ``DEC`` and ``MASKDEF_OBJNAME`` of the detected object are updated with the coordinates and name of the targeted object.